MrShoenel/anti-pattern-models/notebooks/dtw-tests.md

 `open.Begin` and `open.End`, so that `dtw` can match a subsequence of the reference:

+    # We get a non-plateau match if the we scale the query to fit into the reference (/2.5),
+    # and by also constraining the window further (start = 250, end = 480)
     win <- stats::window(noisy_signal$y, start = 220, end = 594)
     plot(list(
       x = 1:length(win),